vswapna3202/Mars-Rovers-Project/README.md

     - Get Telemetry data
 - Plateaus can not only be rectangular can be other shapes like circle, hexagon etc
 - Other vehicles can also roam on the Mars terrain
-- obstacles.txt needs to be entered by user for fixed rover positions in this release.
-  This needs could be enhanced to updated and deleted automatically as rovers move positions
+- Rover positions can be stored in a file and recorded